-Pedestrian dies after being hit by car on Lake City Way in North Seattle
+Man dies after being hit by car on Lake City Way in North Seattle

-The collision occurred at Lake City Way Northeast and Northeast 85th Street before 8 p.m.
+The collision occurred at Lake City Way Northeast and Northeast 85th Street around 7 p.m.

-Seattle police are investigating a fatal car-pedestrian collision in Maple Leaf that occurred Friday night, according to a tweet from the Seattle Police Department.
+A man died after being struck by a car on Lake City Way Northeast in Maple Leaf Friday night, according to the Seattle Fire Department.

-The collision occurred at Lake City Way Northeast and Northeast 85th Street before 8 p.m., according to police.
-The pedestrian died from the collision, according to Seattle Fire Department.
+The man, who was around 60 years old, was hit at Lake City Way Northeast and Northeast 85th Street, fire department spokesman Hilton Almond said in an email.
+Medics reached the scene at 7:17 p.m.

-Traffic was being rerouted in the area.
+Traffic was being rerouted in the area Friday night as police investigated, according to a tweet from the Seattle Police Department.

 No other information was immediately available.